zoesimmons/hs-coding-club-box-model-philly-springside-chestn-f924/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/nitrous-preview.png" alt="nitrous preview">

 You'll notice so far, the site is just a mess of images on a grey and white screen.
-You're going to be responsible for arranging the posters nicely on the wall, and framing them (you're the one doing the judging so you decide what looks best).
+You're going to be responsible for arranging the posters nicely on the wall and framing them (you're the one doing the judging so you decide what looks best).

 You'll code your solution in `css/style.css`.
 Go ahead and open that file in the Nitrous text editor, as well as `index.html`.

 ### Step 3:

 Let's take a look inside the `images` directory.
-You'll notice several posters: Audrey Hepburn, Michael Jordan, New York City, Picasso, Beyonce, Andy Warhol, Woody Allen, and the New York City skyline.
+You'll notice several posters: Audrey Hepburn, Michael Jordan, New York City, Picasso, Beyoncé, Andy Warhol, Woody Allen, and the New York City skyline.
 The goal is to put each poster in their appropriate category and add a snazzy frame.

 ### Step 4: "The Classy Roommate"